msaharan/ds_ai_orchestra/ARCHITECTURE.md

 ### Structured output
 - Pydantic models (for example `InvoiceSummary`) describe JSON responses.
 - `STRUCTURED_PROMPTS` maps schema keys to `(model, instructions, suffix)` tuples.
-- Passing `--structured-output <key>` prompts the agent to validate responses before returning them.
+- Passing `--structured-output <key>` instructs the agent to respond with the chosen schema and the CLI validates the returned JSON before displaying it, surfacing any validation errors to the user.

 ## Extension Points